Brighton Secondary School’s excellent reputation for academic success as well as music and sporting excellence has made it a school in high demand.

-At the Year 12 Valedictory and Presentation Evening a range of awards is presented to year 12 students to recognise their achievements in their final year of schooling, as well as throughout their years of study at Brighton.
+At the annual Valedictory many awards are presented to Year 12 students to recognise their achievements in their final year of schooling, and acknowledge service throughout their years of study at Brighton.

 The Major Year 12 Awards and prizes include:

 - Dux of the School